openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider_attribute_type.md

 }
 ```
 *  Update a target provider attribute type with given UUID, this method only modifies properties in the request.
 Returns a `404 Not Found`
 status if the provider attribute not exists.
-If user not authenticated or the authenticated user does not have appropriate permissions,
-a 401 Unauthorized status is returned.
+If the user is not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.

 ### Attributes